forestgrape/coronavirus/index.md

 ### outside is safer
 Outside the viruses get dilluted and then are inactivated faster than inside.
 Due to the inactivation there's no accumulation.
+However infection probability isn't zero outside at close distance.

 - [dilution](#dilution): The virion density decreases rapidly due to the air exchange that is present outdoors.
 - [virion destruction](#virion-destruction): sunlight and heat  destroy virions or at least increases the decay.<!-- check humidity effect on virus survival-->
 - [virion clearance](#virion-clearance): Humidity, rainfall and abundant attachment surfaces clear the air from virions.